-October 14 – the conjunction of Moon and Mars
+October 14 – the conjunction of the Moon and Mars

-October 15 – the conjunction of Moon and Venus
+October 15 – the conjunction of the Moon and Venus

-October 17 – the conjunction of Moon and Jupiter
+October 17 – the conjunction of the Moon and Jupiter

 October 22 – the conjunction of Mercury and Jupiter – a very well-located event, as far as 17° from the Sun, so it will be visible yet from astronomical dawn (Pic.
 14)

 November 2 – the conjunction of Moon and Saturn